raldus/roland/README.md

 You can find the latest API Documentation on https://www.rolandemu.de/en/information/api.html

 ## Build
 The source is written in c++11 code and needs at leat a c++11 enabled Compiler.
-Supported are GCC native, Visual Studio 2015 or CygWin/MinGw.
+Supported are GCC native > 4.8, Visual Studio 2012-2015 or CygWin/MinGw.

 ### Status
 Plattform|Status